 As you can see, evolving customer expectations and new advancements in print continue to shape the industry.
 Some of the more notable opportunities to emerge in the last few years include:

 Print markets are no longer geographically defined, as printers use technology to differentiate themselves and make their services available online.

 There has been significant growth in the number of cloud-based applications because this allows print shops more access to affordable software, better integration, data security, and an opportunity to digitize their operations and improve the customer experience.

 Print shops no longer need to offer all print services to a customer to reach the best profit margin.
 Instead, many are choosing to specialize in their services and focus on niche markets.

 Inventory and Materials Expansion

-Customers are demanding more customization and personalization in print jobs than ever before, from paper, ink, and finish options to more sustainable materials.
+Customers are demanding more customization in print jobs than ever before, from paper, ink, and finish options to more sustainable materials.
 Printers are now expanding their materials and managing a broader inventory base.